Pigeon photography: Julius Neubronner

 In 1903 Julius Neubronner, an apothecary in the German town of Kronberg near Frankfurt, resumed a practice begun by his father half a century earlier and received prescriptions from a sanatorium in nearby Falkenstein via pigeon post.
 He delivered urgent medications up to 75 g by the same method, and positioned some of his pigeons with his wholesaler in Frankfurt to profit from faster deliveries himself.
 When one of his pigeons lost its orientation in fog and mysteriously arrived, well-fed, four weeks late, Neubronner was inspired with the playful idea of equipping his pigeons with automatic cameras to trace their paths.
 This thought led him to merge his two hobbies into a new "double sport" combining carrier pigeon fancying with amateur photography.
 (Neubronner later learned that his pigeon had been in the custody of a restaurant chef in Wiesbaden.)

-After successfully testing a Ticka watch camera on a train and whilst riding a sled, Neubronner began the development of a light miniature camera that could be fitted to a pigeon's breast by means of a harness and an aluminum cuirass.
+After successfully testing a Ticka watch camera on a train and while riding a sled, Neubronner began the development of a light miniature camera that could be fitted to a pigeon's breast by means of a harness and an aluminum cuirass.
 Using wooden camera models which weighed 30 to 75 g, the pigeons were carefully trained for their load.
 To take an aerial photograph, Neubronner carried a pigeon to a location up to about 100 km from its home, where it was equipped with a camera and released.
 The bird, keen to be relieved of its burden, would typically fly home on a direct route, at a height of 50 to 100 m.
 A pneumatic system in the camera controlled the time delay before a photograph was taken.
 To accommodate the burdened pigeon, the dovecote had a spacious, elastic landing board and a large entry hole.

 According to Neubronner, there were a dozen different models of his camera.
 In 1907 he had sufficient success to apply for a patent.
 Initially his invention "Method of and Means for Taking Photographs of Landscapes from Above" was rejected by the German patent office as impossible, but after presentation of authenticated photographs the patent was granted in December 1908.
 (The rejection was based on a misconception about the carrying capacity of domestic pigeons.)
 The technology became widely known through Neubronner's participation in the 1909 International Photographic Exhibition in Dresden and the 1909 International Aviation Exhibition in Frankfurt.
 Spectators in Dresden could watch the arrival of the pigeons, and the aerial photographs they brought back were turned into postcards.
 Neubronner's photographs won prizes in Dresden as well as at the 1910 and 1911 Paris Air Shows.

 A photograph of Schlosshotel Kronberg (then called Schloss Friedrichshof after its owner Kaiserin Friedrich) became famous due to its accidental inclusion of the photographer's wing tips.
 In a breach of copyright it was shown in German cinemas as part of the weekly newsreel in 1929.

 In a short book published in 1909 Neubronner described five camera models: